-Human Body Systems 1st offering: 2016 - 2017 school year Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
-Exploring science in action, students build organs and tissues on a skeletal Maniken®; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
+Human Body Systems

+Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
+Exploring science in action, students build organs and tissues on a skeletal Manken®; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.

+Medical Interventions

-Medical Interventions 1st offering: 2017 - 2018 school year Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
-Students explore how to detect and fight infection; screen and evaluate the code in human DNA; conquer cancer; and prevail when the organs of the body begin to fail.
+Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
+Students explore how to detect and fight infection; screen and evaluate the code in human DNA: conquer cancer; and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.